marcus-grant/notes/java-spring.md

 ---
 created: 2023-04-09T11:58:45.652Z
-modified: 2023-04-10T09:37:45.612Z
+modified: 2023-04-12T14:13:51.263Z
 tags: [java,web,framework,spring,api,pcde,module14]
 ---
 # Spring Boot (Java Web Framework)

-Spring is an application framework and Spring Boot is from the same ecosystem, but is focused on web applications.
+Spring is a [Java][java-zk] application framework and Spring Boot is from the same ecosystem, but is focused on web applications.

 ## Getting Started